Bayesian inference for stochastic oscillatory systems using the phase-corrected Linear Noise Approximation: Simulation studies

 \subsubsection{Log-scale inference}

 The sensitivity analysis also showed variability depending on whether the parameters were transformed or not prior to conducting analysis.
 Whilst parameters $c1a$ and $c1$ were the most sensitive on the raw scale, when transforming parameters to a log scale, other parameters had higher sensitivity coefficients.
 There is one dominant singular value in the system (see Figure \ref{fig:sysanal}) and the total concentration of NF-$\kappa$B (TNFKB) was the dominant parameter, with additional lower sensitivities to parameters (TNF$\alpha$) dose and $kbA20$.
 Additional parameters with much lower sensitivities, namely $kc1a$ and $c5a$, were included to test how these would behave in the inference.
 The total NF-$\kappa$B parameter determines the overall levels of all variables in the system.
 Prior distributions were kept similar to those in the previous analysis, specified on the un-transformed scale, but an appropriate Jacobian term was introduced into the Metropolis acceptance step to ensure the correct invariant distribution was reached.
-In the case of the log transform such that $\psi_i=\log(\theta_i)$, with prior specified on the raw scale, the log posterior is $ \log(\pi(\psi|\mathbf y))= \log(f(\mathbf y|\psi))+\sum_i\log(p(\exp(\psi_i)))-\sum_i\log(\psi_i) + constant$.
+In the case of the log transform such that $\psi_i=\log(\theta_i)$, with prior specified on the raw scale, the log posterior is $\log(\pi({\bm \psi}|\bY))= \log(L({\bm \psi}; \bY))+\sum_i\log(p(\exp(\psi_i)))+\sum_i \psi_i + constant$, where $p(\cdot)$ are the priors on the raw parameters, in this case Gamma distributions.

 In each case, four chains were again run in parallel, with 20000 iterations consisting of 400 swaps in total, with swaps proposed every 50 iterations.
 The $\beta_j$ parameters across four chains were set at $(1,0.5,0.3,0.1)$.